giuliodondi/kOS-Shuttle_OPS1/README.md

 ![](https://github.com/giuliodondi/kOS-UPFG_OPS1/blob/master/Ships/Script/Shuttle_OPS1/rtls_vel.png)

 The second plot is horizontal velocity vs. altitude.
-Here you can se clearly:
+Here you can see clearly:
 - when the engine was lost (the point of deviaton from the dashed nominal line)
 - when flyback was triggered (the point where the lines "bounce to the left"
 - that the Shuttle is already on its way down when flyback is triggered, in the case of early aborts